VizlabRutgers/Hybrid-Eddy-detection/README.md

 Installation Steps:
 1. Install Cmake/CMake-gui.(not use the latest one as qt may not support that currently.
 Version 3.14 verified).
-2. Install qt5.
+2. (optional)Install qt5.
-3. Install Hdf5 and Netcdf first, which should not be a problem
+3. Install Hdf5 and Netcdf first.
-4. Install VTK library, I use vtk 8,2 here. a)You may meet some problem because of the incompatible version of cmake or VTK library. b)You need to change the library path in CMakeList file. b)You may need to use apt-file command to find necessary file (for QT).
+4. Install VTK library, I use vtk 8.2 here. a)You may meet some problem because of the incompatible version of cmake or VTK library. b)You need to change the library path in CMakeList file. c)You may need to use apt-file command to find necessary file (for QT). d)If you are working in QT, you may need to compile VTK with QT.
-5. Compile the source code by Cmake(or Do it in QT).
+6. Compile the source code by Cmake(or Do it in QT).
-6. Make file.
+7. Make file.
-7. You could see the excutable file "FT" in your folder.
+8. You could see the excutable file "FT" in your folder.

 # Usage
 1. Modify the configuration file (FeatureTrack.conf) to match the path of the dataset
-2. Put the FeatureTrack.Conf to folder where you compile the code to.
+2. Copy the FeatureTrack.Conf to folder where you compile the code to.
-3. Run the executable file
+3. Run the executable file "FT"

 # Configuration File
 The program support 2D and 3D dataset with variables including temperature and salinity.